Origin: Japan, Shizuoka

 Tea colour: green tea

-Texture: a smooth texture with a very delicate astringency that coats the mouth.
+Texture: a velvety, smooth texture with a good presence in the mouth.

 Throughout the year, our experts travel in the tea plantations looking for the best pluckings and new, rare, delicious teas.